Jim Frazier (inventor)

 James Frazier ACS DSc.(Hons) (26 November 1940 – 17 September 2022) was an Australian inventor, naturalist and cinematographer who invented the Frazier lens.
 He won many Australian and international awards for his work, including an Academy Award for Technical Achievement and an Emmy Award.
 He is known for filming documentaries for David Attenborough together with his long-time collaborator Australian naturalist, photographer and writer Densey Clyne.

+Clyne and Frazier formed a partnership known as Mantis Wildlife Films and their work including Webs of Intrigue, has won numerous international awards including an Emmy.